MicrosoftDocs/win32/desktop-src/DirectShow/iamtimeline-setdefaulteffectb.md

-﻿---
+---
-Description: 'The SetDefaultEffectB method sets the default effect.
-This method is equivalent to IAMTimeline::SetDefaultEffect, but takes a BSTR value, rather than a pointer to a GUID.' ms.assetid: 'ffee9728-f69e-48a4-ac0a-d41347a20deb'
+Description: The SetDefaultEffectB method sets the default effect.
+This method is equivalent to IAMTimelineSetDefaultEffect, but takes a BSTR value, rather than a pointer to a GUID. ms.assetid: ffee9728-f69e-48a4-ac0a-d41347a20deb
-title: 'IAMTimeline::SetDefaultEffectB method'
+title: IAMTimelineSetDefaultEffectB method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimeline::SetDefaultEffectB method